 Daisy Blue and our first Camp Out

 I can’t believe that I own a Volkswagen Camper… Daisy Blue is her name and she was born the very same year that I was.
 In fact that’s the reason I even put in an offer.
 Her license plate includes 79T – our birth year and the first letter of my name.
-If her plate had been any different I might still be camper-less.
 It was a sign.

 It’s incredible to think that she’s been knocking around for just as long as I have and I wish I could know more about her past adventures.
 I hope that whatever places, events, and people she’s seen won’t compare to what I have in store for her though.
-She’s going to take us on trips around the island and abroad, and when I begin doing events again she’ll be bringing my Lovely Greens products to the Farmers Market.
+She’s going to take us on trips to discover more of the Isle of Man — you’ll be along for those adventures — and she’ll be perfect for bringing my Lovely Greens products to the Farmers Market and to local events.
 I can already picture my stall set up over the awning that attaches to her side.

 Daisy Blue was dropped off on Saturday and within the hour my boyfriend Josh and I were on the road.
 We didn’t plan too far ahead other than wanting to camp on the beach and away from the distractions of people and technology.
 The only entertainment we brought was a pack of playing cards and the CD player in the dash.
 When was the last time you’ve set out not knowing the destination?
 Having this little blue van in my life for the blink of an eye was already making me feel more free.

 I had heard that there are a few places up north that you could camp at informally so we set out to find them.
 We drove down narrow country lanes, up and down hills that the camper struggled on a little (bless her, she’s not got the most powerful of engines), and finally we arrived on the west side of the island.
 We didn’t even have to hunt around for that long before we found the perfect spot on a nearly deserted beach.
 How could such a beautiful place be nearly empty of people?